Version Skew Policy

 Pre-requisites:

-• In a single-instance cluster, the existing kube-apiserver instance is 1.22
+- In a single-instance cluster, the existing

-• kubelet instances on all nodes are at version 1.22 or 1.21 (this ensures they are not newer than the existing API server version, and are within 2 minor versions of the new API server version)
+kube-controller-manager,kube-scheduler, andcloud-controller-managerinstances that communicate with this server are at version 1.22 (this ensures they are not newer than the existing API server version, and are within 1 minor version of the new API server version) kubeletinstances on all nodes are at version 1.22 or 1.21 (this ensures they are not newer than the existing API server version, and are within 2 minor versions of the new API server version)- Registered admission webhooks are able to handle the data the new

-• The webhooks are able to handle any new versions of REST resources that will be sent to them, and any new fields added to existing versions in 1.23
+kube-apiserverinstance will send them:ValidatingWebhookConfigurationandMutatingWebhookConfigurationobjects are updated to include any new versions of REST resources added in 1.23 (or use thematchPolicy: Equivalentoption available in v1.15+)- The webhooks are able to handle any new versions of REST resources that will be sent to them, and any new fields added to existing versions in 1.23

 Upgrade kube-apiserver to 1.23